BenTheElder/site/content/about.md

 We ran a hands on tutorial for contributing and testing your Kubernetes code with [KIND].

+This is one of my favorites.
+462 people registered as attending this workshop!
+I really enjoyed going around helping people get through the workshop instead of speaking for most of the session.
+Hopefully many of them learned something about contributing to Kubernetes and using KIND.

 {{< youtube id="BPVO2mcfjJk" class="video-wrapper" >}}

 ### KubeCon EU 2019